 E2 goals stem from the core IB programme standards and practices.
 Each framework dimension incorporates one or more of the standards and practices that lie at the core of the IB philosophy and expectations.
+This revised edition utilizes the 2020 revision of the IB programme and standards document.

-Philosophy and culture to support demanding academics and high expectations for all students Component IB standards and practices The school's mission clearly emphasizes the benefits of academically challenging opportunities and high expectations for all students.
-The school's educational beliefs and values reflect IB philosophy (Standard A).
-The school's leadership and administrative structures ensure the implementation of the IB programme(s) (Standard B1).
+Philosophy and culture to support demanding academics and high expectations for all studentsComponent2020 IB standards and practicesThe school's mission clearly emphasizes the benefits of academically challenging opportunities and high expectations for all students.The governing body and school leaders articulate a purpose for learning that aligns with the IB's philosophy and mission.
+(Purpose 1) The school secures access to an IB education for the broadest possible range of students.
+(Culture 1)

 Students and families Teachers and counsellors School and district administrators Students and their families are engaged in the life of the school and communicate shared understanding around the mission, vision and goals.
 Families have opportunities to learn about the mission, vision and goals of the school in their home language.
 Students and families understand the IB philosophy, the requirements and expectations for the DP/CP and the learner profile.
 Students have opportunities to learn and practise the attributes of the learner profile in classrooms across all grades and subjects.
 Families understand the learner profile and the approaches to learning.
 They appreciate the contributions the DP/CP makes to holistic growth and development of all students.
-Teachers and counsellors clearly and consistently communicate the benefits of challenging academics and high expectations for all students, including examples of how all students benefit from participation in the DP/CP.
+Teachers and counsellors clearly and consistently communicate the benefits of challenging academics and high expectations for all students, including examples of how all students benefit from participation in the DP/ CP.
 Teachers and other staff demonstrate understanding of the IB standards and practices, the learner profile and are able to articulate how they are reflected in the school mission and vision, and how they influence their own classroom practice.
 School administrators clearly articulate the school's mission, vision, and goals for providing advanced learning opportunities for all students.
 They communicate and facilitate a shared understanding among staff, parents, students and others of how this mission aligns with the DP/CP.
 School administrators provide guidance to teachers and staff to incorporate the school's mission and vision in their teaching and learning and share examples of the benefits of DP/CP.
 School administrators communicate the desire of the school to offer the DP/CP as inclusive and rigorous programmes to support student growth.
 District and school administrators work to eliminate gatekeeping or "admissions" requirements for access to the DP/CP and DP courses (such as grade point average [GPA], course grades, standardized test results, state examination results, internal examination results, essays, applications, teacher recommendations and teacher approval).
 School administrators facilitate conversations on DP/CP pathway course enrollment, retention and performance to identify strengths and challenges, and design action plans for improvement at individual grade levels.